 Use the Assign Reviewers link on the PR Activity screen to choose reviewers from the project’s collaborators.
 Reviewers will be emailed a link to the PR screen to begin their review.

-The PR screen includes a Changes tab showing a side-by-side view of all visual changes introduced by the code in the PR.
-It compares UI on the source branch to the base branch.
+The PR screen includes a Changeset tab showing a side-by-side view of all visual changes introduced in the PR.
+It compares UI on the head branch to the base branch.
 Each change, you’ll see the component story before and after the PR is applied.

 Reviewers can request updates to the implementation via the comment box beneath each change.
 Discussions are threaded and attached to the specific story represented by the change.

-- UI changes must be approved → Assign reviewers or approve yourself.
+- Changeset must be approved → Assign reviewers or approve yourself.

 - Outstanding discussions must be resolved → Click ‘Resolve’ on discussions.